Feichtmeier/podmaster/ARCHITECTURE_CHANGES.md

 - DownloadService.isDownloaded() method (use episode.isDownloaded)
 - All copyWithX() calls for setting local resource (automatic now)
 - PodcastService caching (moved to PodcastManager): _episodeCache, _podcastDescriptionCache, getPodcastEpisodesFromCache(), getPodcastDescriptionFromCache()
+- PodcastService.checkForUpdates() and _updateLock (converted to checkForUpdatesCommand)
+- PodcastManager._updateLock field (replaced by Command.isRunning)
+- NotificationsService dependency from PodcastService (moved to PodcastManager)

 ---